-or-

 applies.
 However, when we measure, we generally use some standard instrument to

-determine how big, tall, heavy, voluminous, hot, cold, fast, or straight
+determine how large, tall, heavy, voluminous, hot, cold, fast, or straight

 something actually is.
-Standard instruments refer to instruments such as rulers,
+Standard instruments refer to physical devices such as rulers,

 scales, thermometers, pressure gauges, etc. We measure to obtain information